davidherse/www_jtbdpro/terms.md

 ---

-TERMS OF SERVICE - Updated December, 2017
+TERMS OF SERVICE - Updated February, 2018

 ----

 OVERVIEW

-This website is operated by Let's Make One Pty Ltd (Trading as Userology).
-Throughout the site, the terms “we”, “us” and “our” refer to Let's Make One Pty Ltd (Trading as Userology).
-Let's Make One Pty Ltd (Trading as Userology) offers this website, including all information, tools and services available from this site to you, the user, conditioned upon your acceptance of all terms, conditions, policies and notices stated here.
+This website is operated by Let's Make One Pty Ltd (Trading as JobToBeDone.Pro).
+Throughout the site, the terms “we”, “us” and “our” refer to Let's Make One Pty Ltd (Trading as JobToBeDone.Pro).
+Let's Make One Pty Ltd (Trading as JobToBeDone.Pro) offers this website, including all information, tools and services available from this site to you, the user, conditioned upon your acceptance of all terms, conditions, policies and notices stated here.

 By visiting our site and/ or purchasing something from us, you engage in our “Service” and agree to be bound by the following terms and conditions (“Terms of Service”, “Terms”), including those additional terms and conditions and policies referenced herein and/or available by hyperlink.
 These Terms of Service apply  to all users of the site, including without limitation users who are browsers, vendors, customers, merchants, and/ or contributors of content.